dmijatovic/todo-api-bench/README.md

 ## How this repo works

-Each folder contains api solition.
-All api are basically the same.
-They resemble a simple todo api and support basic CRUD operations.
-In each api folder you will find readme file where you can read how you can start the api.
-The intention is that each api can be started with a simple `docker-compose up` command.
+Each folder contains complete todo api solition.
+All api's are funcionally identical.
+They reasemble simple todo api with basic CRUD operations.
+Each api folder has readme file where you can read how to start the api and run load test.
+My intention to have each api be started with a simple `docker-compose up` command and load test with `npm run test:{todo-api}`.